sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 *Third process.*

   Mercury is to be rubbed steadily for twelve hours by the controlling drugs.
-It is then to be mixed with double its quantity of sulphur [oil](# "Sulphur, purified and powdered, is to be strewn over a piece of cloth, which is to be soaked with mustard oil, and made into a wicker.
-If lighted, and held erect on a glass pot, the wicker will let oil fall, drop by drop, and collect itself in the pot.
-This oil is called sulpbur oil.")and heated steadily by means of mild fire, until it is solidified.
+It is then to be mixed with double its quantity of sulphur oil[^58]and heated steadily by means of mild fire, until it is solidified.
 It is then to be put inside an iron samputam, which itself is to be confined within a crucible, made of oxidised iron, rubbed with haritaki made into a paste.
 In a groove made at the top of the crucible, place some lead and heat the crucible steadily until the lead smelts.
 The heating is then to be discontinued until the lead gets solidified again.
 The process is to be repeated, and the crucible heated in this way for 12 hours, leading to the killing of the mercury.
 Lead is, in such a case, considered a controller of mercury.

+[^58]: "Sulphur, purified and powdered, is to be strewn over a piece of cloth, which is to be soaked with mustard oil, and made into a wicker.
+If lighted, and held erect on a glass pot, the wicker will let oil fall, drop by drop, and collect itself in the pot.
+This oil is called sulpbur oil."

 **चतुर्थोविधिः।**